 He walked by and said, hmm, you know, so what?

-He's uh he's the owner of the pageant.
+He's the owner of the pageant.

 And it just goes to show how dishonest they are.

-He has helped so many women, and it's time they come out of the woodwork, and it's time they start speaking speaking their mind and saying how you know what such wonderful things that they that he's done for them so many careers, so many opportunities.
+And it's time they start speaking their mind and saying how, you know, what such wonderful things that he's done for them.

-He helps so many women, and it's time we stand up for him.
+And it's time we stand up for him.

-You know, I am actually really stunned uh at to the level of passion you have and the degree of betrayal you feel because you're telling them this is not true, this is not true, this is not true.
+You know, I am actually really stunned to the level of passion you have and the degree of betrayal you feel because you're telling them this is not true, this is not true, this is not true.

-And then they they had a pre-written story.
+And then they had a pre-written story.

-Now, I I did a little research and a little background on this guy that wrote this piece, and he's all over Twitter.
+Now, I did a little research and a little background on this guy that wrote this piece, and he's all over Twitter.

 He's not an objective reporter.